Date of Degree

 Copyright 2013 Anna Marie Topczewski

 Topczewski, Anna Marie.
 "Effect of Violating Unidimensional Item Response Theory Vertical Scaling Assumptions on Developmental Score Scales."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.